 It sinks, and I am ready to depart.

-Can we so much as mention "traditional poetry" or "the tradition" without raising eyebrows and corresponding hackles?
+Can we even mention "traditional poetry" or "the tradition" without raising eyebrows and hackles?

-It's truly sad, I think, that our poetic forefathers labored long and hard to give us a rich heritage and a strong foundation, and yet today that heritage and foundation are mistrusted by (nay, even distasteful to) many poets.
-I'm reminded of a wonderful poem by Robert Hayden:
+It's sad, I think, that our poetic forebears labored long and hard to give us a rich heritage and a strong foundation, and yet today that heritage and foundation are mistrusted by (and perhaps even distasteful to) many poets.
+I'm reminded of the wonderful poem by Robert Hayden that I cited previously:

 Those Winter Sundays